 Or you can ask for tips on client retention and see what comments and answer you get and use them in creating a new piece of article.
 The combinations are endless.
 You just need to be on the right community, where people comment and are active.

-There are lots of content types that work differently on every social platform, so make sure you get ideas and adapt the message to the type of audience you target.
+There are lots of types of blog posts that work differently on every business page or group, so make sure you get ideas and adapt the message to the type of audience you target.

 I usually use Zest for finding new blog post ideas.
 Right after you enter the page, you’ll see each article in a box format which includes the title, the cover attached and a short description.